 Portuguese citizenship also allows individuals to retain dual citizenship, meaning US citizens do not have to renounce their American nationality.

-Alternatives to the D7 Visa for Americans: сomparing Portugal’s residency options
+Alternatives to the D7 Visa for Americans: сomparing Portugal’s residence options

 For Americans considering residency in Portugal, several visa options are available beyond the D7 Visa.
 Golden Visa and the Digital Nomad Visa offer distinct pathways, each with unique requirements and benefits.